Sport in the Bahamas

-The most popular sports in The Bahamas are mostly imported from United States.
-The most popular sports are athletics, basketball, baseball, and American football; other popular sports include swimming, softball, tennis, boxing, and volleyball.

-Rugby union, rugby league, rugby sevens, golf, beach soccer, judo, and lacrosse are also considered growing sports in The Bahamas.
+The most popular sports in the Bahamas are those of colonial British origin as well as those adopted from neighbouring United States.
+They include athletics, basketball, baseball, American football, swimming, softball, tennis, boxing, and volleyball track.
+In addition, Rugby union, rugby league, rugby sevens, golf, beach soccer, and lacrosse are also considered growing sports in the Bahamas.
+Basketball is the most popular sport in the Bahamas.

 Athletics

 The governing body for athletics track and field is the Bahamas Association of Athletic Associations.

-In 70 years, The Bahamas has won 14 Olympic medals at the Olympics, 25 medals at the IAAF World Championships in Athletics, and numerous medals at the Pan American Games and the Commonwealth Games in Athletics alone.
+In 70 years, the Bahamas has won 14 Olympic medals at the Olympics, 25 medals at the IAAF World Championships in Athletics, and numerous medals at the Pan American Games and the Commonwealth Games in Athletics alone.

 Thomas A Robinson National Stadium and Old Thomas A Robinson National Stadiums are the first two certified tracks in the country.